pjtunstall/mad/README.md

   - You can sometimes run through the fire.
 It still kills you, so it doens't affect the outcome, and I actually quite like the effect, so I'd be inclined not to fix this one.
   - I didn't adticipate that if you drop a full-fire by collecting another powerup after planting the full-fire bomb and before it goes off, you can collect it again, allowing you to re-use it.
 It might be nice to leave it in as a fun quirk that can be learnt and exploited.
 Or it might be a good exercise to fix just it.
 - SECURITY
-  - Sanitize names and messages.
-(Important to do this before any attempt to host the game.)
   - Neater "play again" logic, rather then current, crude solution, which is to force a page reload.
   - Disconnection logic on client: gracefully handle what happens if they disconnect at any stage before, during, or after the game.
   - Reconnection logic (e.g. 3 attempts then consider gone: update player.id to new id using index from client to link them; better yet, use a cookie.
 Test how well connections last, using a mobile hotspot.)